JuliaCon/www.juliacon.org/local/paris2025/tickets.md

 # Tickets

 \begin{box}{title="Tickets are available", color="purple"}
-  Get your spot on Pretix before the end of the early bird period!
+  Get your spot on Pretix before the end of the early bird period (August 15th)!
 \end{box}

 Registration link: **<https://pretix.eu/pydata/juliaconparis25/>** (or see below)